junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The time is a funny thing, it feels one way when they as angels watch the mankind involve from the top of the cloud and thousands of years pass within a snap, and becomes so utterly a differently thing as it flows and moves forward one day after another, then one year after another.

 The old man of the Ludlow's family passes away at the fifteenth year after Cas joins the ranch.
 They host a proper funeral in the traditional way.
 By nightfall, the oldest son plays harper and the youngest one sings a beautiful song.
+The second son isn't with them, he's probably in the woods again, looking for bears to fight with.

 Cas sits at the corner, away from the bonfire and the family, thinking absent-mindedly that the scene looks too familiar.
 He thinks about Dean, in moments like this.
 He wonders where Dean is and if he's safe.
 He checks the time, then the date, then the year.
 There are still five years to wait, until 1861 comes.

-For the whole 1860, Cas is restless.
+For the whole year of 1860, Cas is restless.
 He attends to the cows, feeds the chickens and pigs, cleans up the stable, brushes the horses, and then, with all the work done, he goes into the woods for a walk.
-That's what he tells the family.
+That's what he tells the Ludlows.

-He doesn't just take a walk, he goes far deep east.
+He doesn't just take a walk in the woods, he goes far deep east.
 Across the east side of the state line, he goes to South Dakota.
-He goes to the place where the town of Sioux Falls would be, and he goes to the place where Bobby's place would be.
+He goes to the land where the town of Sioux Falls would be, and he goes to the place where Bobby's house and yard would be.
+The place they leave behind, and the place that hasn't been built.
 The lands are undeveloped yet.
-Cas would just stay here, standing on the spot the memory tells him should be the right spot, or lowering the body, touching the sand and dirt on the ground.
+Cas would just stay here, standing on the spot the memory tells him should be the right spot, lowering the body, touching the sand and dirt on the ground, wondering if those exact dirt remains the same for the whole one hundred and fifty years into the future.
 The solid ground gives him a tiniest sense of comfort.
 But the human heart in his body still bumps restlessly, he knows the rings in his true form would be spinning with a similar uneasy speed.

 He goes back to the ranch after that.
 The sun of the next day doesn't rise yet.
 He goes back to check the stable and the fences, the family in the house, and the Indian family in the helper's hut.
 The next day is no difference.